jedahan/sfpcbot/Readme.md

     "wow so message so wow"
 ```

 That shibu bot will send a message, every time it hears any chatter.
-While the enthusiasm is admirable, lets make something that understands basic American conversational greetings:
+While it's enthusiasm is admirable, lets make something that understands basic American conversational greetings:

 ```coffee
 sfpcbot = require './lib/sfpcbot'